 - $1,000 billion could be saved by reducing the consumption of virgin raw materials, according to the Ellen McArthur Foundation

 - €12 to €23 billion would be generated for every percentage point of reduction in resource consumption, according to the Institut Montaigne

 - The global waste-to-energy market could grow at an annual rate of 6%

 - The global market for digital technologies for water is expected to be worth €27.5 billion in 2021, compared to €19.5 billion in 2016

-- The cities will have to spend $41,000 billion to digitalise their infrastructures over the next 20 years
+- The cities will have to spend $41,000 billion to digitalize their infrastructures over the next 20 years

-- Agriculture must also address the issue of increasingly scarce resources (the need for irrigation infrastructures), as must industry, which needs water distribution and wastewater treatment services.
+- Agriculture must also address the issue of increasingly scarce resources (the demand for irrigation infrastructures, for example), as they will need water distribution and wastewater treatment services.